Notes on Theory of Distributed Systems: Other communication models

 \part{Other communication models}

-\myChapter{Overview}{2020}{}
+\myChapter{Overview}{2026}{}

 In this part, we consider models that don't fit well into the standard message-passing or shared-memory models.
-These includes models where processes can directly observe the states of nearby processes (Chapter~\ref{chapter-self-stabilization}); where computation is inherently local and the emphasis is on computing information about the communication graph (Chapter~\ref{chapter-distributed-graph-algorithms}); where processes wander about and exchange information only with processes they physically encounter (Chapter~\ref{chapter-population-protocols}); where processes (in the form of robots) communicate only by observing each others' locations and movements (Chapter~\ref{chapter-mobile-robots}); and where processes can transmit only beeps, and are able to observe only whether at least one nearby process beeped (Chapter~\ref{chapter-beeping}).
+These includes models where processes can directly observe the states of nearby processes (Chapter~\ref{chapter-self-stabilization}); where computation is inherently local and the emphasis is on computing information about the communication graph (Chapter~\ref{chapter-distributed-graph-algorithms}); where processes (in the form of robots) communicate only by observing each others' locations and movements (Chapter~\ref{chapter-mobile-robots}); where processes can transmit only beeps, and are able to observe only whether at least one nearby process beeped (Chapter~\ref{chapter-beeping}); and where processes wander about and exchange information only with processes they physically encounter (Chapter~\ref{chapter-population-protocols});

 Despite the varying communication mechanisms, these models all share the usual features of distributed systems, where processes must contend with nondeterminism and incomplete local information.